erebos12/made/README.md

 That means we have a folder `made/env` which is ignored by `git` (see .gitignore).
 In that folder we store the secrets in special .env-files which are used then by `docker-compose`.

+## Alternative approaches for MADE

+## Monorepo instead of git-submodules
+We tried also to leverage the `Monotepo` approach.
+That means, you have just one git-repo for all apps (so each has a subfolder then).
+The problem we faced was that `GitLab` doesn't support Monorepos by default.
+`GitLab` must be able to build out of each subfolder then a separate docker image and deploy this to our staging/production cluster.
+Unfortunately this doesn't work in `GitLab`.
+Maybe they will come up with a future version which supports also `Monorepos`.

+## Using docker-images instead git-submodules
+Another approach is to use directly docker images in the `docker-compose` instead of git submodules.
+So you specify directly the image name and pull it from the docker registry then.

+Drawback:
+* You always need to trigger the CI/CD pipeline, so that the docker image is build.
+That takes time and requires an internet connection.
+* Another problem is that you need to create specific tags for docker images which refers then to specific docker test image.
+You also need to maintain these tags in your docker-compose.
+* When you test with many different docker test images, you will need more space in the registry and maybe also some house-keeping.
+* More pipeline jobs will be triggered which produced more load on your CI/CD pipeline.
 ## Working with MADE

 ### Clone me